novak-99/ex/docs/source/Tutorials/Complex.rst

 There are, however, many, many more of these functions available in the complex module.
 The full list with more details on each function is available in the documentation.

-Finally, to complex any C++ code which uses the cpplex module, simply run the following command:
+Finally, to compile any C++ code which uses the cpplex module, simply run the following command:

 :code:`g++ main.cpp -I cpplex -O3 -Wall -o main.o -std=c++2b`